taowenwei/mongodb-grafana-plugin/README.md

 the `collection` field specifies the name of the collection to perform an aggregation.

-the `aggregations` field can have multiple aggregations. the supported data types and examples are listed above.
+the `aggregations` field can have multiple aggregation steps. the supported data types are listed above.

 `timeserie` in detail

 - `$from`, `$to`, `$intervalMs` are grafana expandable variables for using as a time boundary and an interval
-- `__name`, `__value`, `__timestamp` are the plugin's internal variables to construct a grafana timeserie data frame
+- `__name`, `__value`, `__timestamp` are the plugin's internal variables to construct a named grafana timeserie data frame
-- an example query can be found at [code](./sample/timeserie-query.json). all 6 parameters mentioned above are used. it `$group` by month and `$sum` how many movies were released during a month.
+- an example query can be found at [code](./sample/timeserie-query.json). all 6 variables mentioned above are used. it `$group` by month and `$sum` how many movies were released during a month of a year.

 ## sample dashboard

 an example dashboard can be found at [here](./sample/dashboard.json)

 <img src="./imgs/dashboard.png" alt="frontend"/>

 ## contribution

 you're welcomed to contribute to the repo in any way.